old-xebis/infrastructure-template/README.md

 - On *release* tag runs **production** environment deploy
 - On `main` branch commit runs **staging** environment deploy
+  - Releases and creates *release* tag when a commit starting `feat` or `fix` is present in the history from the previous release
 - On *pre-release* tag runs **testing/_tag_** environment deploy with 1 week or manual destruction
 - On _non-_`main` branch commit under certain conditions runs **development/_branch_** environment deploy with 1 day or manual destruction:
   - It runs when the environment already exists or existed in the past (when Terraform backend returns HTTP status code `200 OK` for the environment state file)